Raivis80/First-Milestone-Project/TESTING.md

 ## ***Testing Website responsiveness***
 ### **Testing Navigation responsiveness**

-NavBar is responsive to most viewport sizes.

-I'm using bootsrap5 components and flexBox components for NavBar responsiveness.
+Navigation Bar is fully responsive using flexbox, bootsrap5 components and a bit of bootstrap Javascript function (for toggle menu) drop-down.

-I'm using display Property "Fixed".
-As you scroll it will remain fixed at the top of the browser's viewport.
+As you scroll page Navigation Bar will remain fixed at the top of the browser's viewport.
+I'm using display Property "Fixed" for this.

 ![responsivedesign](assets/project-files/testing/responsive-test/testing-nav.gif)
 #
 ### **Testing Home Page responsiveness**

-For "home Page" for font responsiveness I'm using CSS property "min & max", that is responsive to all other browser sizes.
+For the responsive font size of "home Page" I have set "min & max" font size property in CSS that is responsive to all other browser sizes viewport.

 ![responsivedesign](assets/project-files/testing/responsive-test/home-testing.gif)
 #